apitoolkit/apitoolkit-landing/index.md

       img: /features/error-tracking/changes_details.png
 testing-carousel:
   name: "testing-carousel"
-  pre-title: "E2E API Testing & Synthetic Monitors"
+  pre-title: "Healthchecks & Synthetic Monitors"
   title: "Run Active E2E Monitors on any APIs, and Assert if Key Use Cases Work as Expected"
   description: >
-    Our AI even generates these tests and monitors for you, from your OpenAPI/Swagger spec, or API request logs.
+    Schedule Health checks and multistep API tests from your OpenAPI/Swagger spec, or API request logs.
-    Schedule them to run at intervals and configure specific checks and assertions.
   items:
     - title: Be the First to Know When Your APIs are Down or Slow
       img: /assets/img/dashboard.png